salvir1/COVID-19-undercount/case-vs-seroprev-discussion.md

 <img align="right" src="img/cases_by_age_and_period.png" width='500' height='auto' ></img>
 <img align="right" src="img/seroprev_by_age_and_period.png" width='500' height='auto' ></img>

-The two charts to the right are time series measures of the percent of the population that has been infected with COVID.
+The two time series charts to the right are different measures of the percent of the population that has been infected with COVID.
 The top chart to the right shows a time series of cumulative positive COVID case diagnoses throughout the United States for four separate age groups.
-The case count numbers are assumed to be a proxy for actual infections and they are widely reported by the media and monitored regularly by public health agencies and government officials.
+The case count numbers are often assumed to be a proxy for actual infections and they are widely reported by the media and monitored regularly by public health agencies and government officials.
 Numerous studies, however, point to substantially more people being infected with COVID-19 than diagnosed.
 The bottom chart displays a time series estimate of the percent of the population that has tested positive for the presence of antibodies--a robust indicator of prior COVID infection.
 These estimates are likely to more accurately reflect the true scope of COVID infection in the United States.

 The charts share the same x scales and y scales.
 The substantial difference between the two provides a sense of how much case diagnoses undercount actual infections.
 This article will explore the usefulness of using the seroprevalence dataset that went into the bottom chart to estimate actual COVID infections from case counts.
 We will start by considering the strength and the limitations of the data that feed into these two charts.

 ### *Measuring cases*
 Every day thousands of people across the country are tested for active COVID infections.
 The results of these immunoassay tests are compiled and used by governments and public health agencies to determine policy.
 They are reported by news organizations across the country.
 Underlying the use of these data is the assumption that the aggregation of these tests is a good baromater of the scope of COVID infection in the broader population.

 What is usually missing from the reports of the COVID case data is an acknowledgement that these numbers are just a sample of the total number of active COVID infections.
 Most of the positive tests come from people who have self-selected to receive a test because they are exhibiting symptoms.
 This testing scheme misses many people who are infected with COVID but who are asymptomatic or mildly symptomatic.
 This contributes to the undercount rate indicated above.
-(The self-selection aspect of the COVID diagnostic case sample is just one example of its non-random, uncontrolled nature.
-The lack of statistical design of the COVID sample leads to other issues not considered here.
-For further discussion of this topic [visit here]()).

 There is yet another limitation with the case undercount rate over time.
 It hasn't been consistent.
 Antigen testing--the technology typically used to diagnosis COVID infections--shortages were acute in the early phase of the pandemic.
 The antigen test shortage was significant, but temporary.
 The shortages were addressed by mid summer 2020.
 Prior to that, numerous people went undiagnosed because they couldn't get tested.